KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx Foot drop case/README.md

 The results with and without ankle-foot orthosis are similar, because the stiffness was set to 0 Nm.deg.

 ## Step 6: test different stiffnesses of the ankle-foot orthosis
 At this time, the ankle-foot orthosis has not done anything, because the stiffness was set to 0 Nm/deg.
-In `PredSim-workshop-smalll-2025/code/update_settings.m`, adjust the following line of code to test the effect of an exoskeleton with a different stiffness:
+In `PredSim-workshop-smalll-2025/code/update_settings.m`, adjust the following lines of code to test the effect of an exoskeleton with a different stiffness and neutral angle:

 `exo1.ankle_stiffness = ; % ankle stiffness in Nm/rad`
+`exo1.ankle_offset = ; % neutral ankle angle in deg ` <br>

 Repeat Steps 5-6 until the gait pattern with TA weakness better resembles a healthy gait pattern.